Sifra Covid-19 , Cijfers Covid-19 , Numbers Covid-19

 Important: If you have symptoms stay at home, do not go to work and call 0800 – 0800.

-On June 1, 2021, there are 15 active cases of Covid-19 on Bonaire.
-44 test result came in and two were positive.
+On June 21, 2021, there are 14 active cases of Covid-19 on Bonaire.
+22 test result came in and one was positive.
+Two people recovered from Covid-19.

 Get tested if you feel sick.
 It could take a while before you receive the results.
 Stay inside during this time period.
 Do not go outside before you get your results because you can infect other people.
 Staying at home prevents spread to people outside of your own household.
 To bring the number of infections down and prevent infection with the Coronavirus it is important to maintain hygiene instructions such as keeping a social distance of at least 1.5 meters and washing your hands regularly with water and soap.